how to do barbell rows

 ANATOMY OF THE BACK

-Before I jump into how to do classic Barbell Rows, let’s break down the anatomy of the back muscles so you understand exactly which muscles are being targeted.
+Before I jump into how to do classic Barbell Rows, let’s break down the anatomy of the back muscles so you understand exactly which target muscles we’re trying to hit.

 1. Latissimus dorsi